-- 6.1 If the school is oversubscribed in the normal admissions round, a waiting list will be held from when offers have been made until 31 December 2023.
-No waiting lists are held after 31 December in Year 7 or for any other year group. - 6.2 A child's position on the list will be determined by the oversubscription criteria set out in Section 5 of this policy and will reflect their current circumstances where these circumstances have been provided to the Trust.
+6.1 If the school is oversubscribed in the normal admissions round, a waiting list will be held from when offers have been made until 31 December 2024.
+No waiting lists are held after 31 December in Year 7 or for any other year group when the admissions rounds ceases to be coordinated.
+During this time refused in-year applications will also be added to this waiting list.
+From 1 January 2025 the waiting list will be continued as an 'in-year' waiting list until 31 July 2025 when it will close.

+- 6.2 A child's position on the list will be determined by the oversubscription criteria set out in Section 5 of this policy and will reflect their current circumstances where these circumstances have been provided to the Trust.
 The list will also contain all other on-time and late preferences that have been refused or are requested.
 Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 6.3 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the Trust agrees requires a new application. - 6.4 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.